The Path of Destiny

 "Yes," she replied, feeling a bit silly as she noticed his reaction, but continuing anyway.
 "I think you are brave.
 You don't back down even when you know you can't win.
 I mean, I think those pokémon thought you were just a coward who would run away if someone stood up to you.
 But you aren't.
 You still stood up to them."

-Scytheclaw rolled his eyes.
+Scytheclaw just stared at her.
+"You know, believe whatever you want, but I didn't hurt that totodile on purpose," he said icily.
+Then before she could reply, his annoyance came snapping back, and he rolled his eyes.
 "This is ridiculous," he muttered.
 "I'm not going to do anything for you, understand?
 I'm only helping you with this Forbidden Attack quest to search for answers for myself and help my trainer.
 I am not your friend, growlithe, so stop treating me like I am."
 With that, he turned and stalked away, heading out over the rugged rocky ground.
-Some of the other pokémon saw him go, but did not try to stop him, knowing that he would be back before they would make their plans for going into the library after hearing Nightcloud's words.
+Some of the other pokémon saw him go, but did not try to stop him.
+They knew that he would be back before they would make their plans to go into the library after hearing Eve's words.

 "Ah, give it up," a voice muttered from behind her, and she turned to see Blazefang walking towards her.
 "He's not gonna do it."

 "Oh, please," Blazefang muttered.
 "Why else would you have been nice to a pokémon like that?"

 "I…I don't know," she replied, suddenly feeling a bit puzzled herself.
 "I just thought…well…I'm not sure.
 But I really did think he was brave.
 Don't you think that's the sort of bravery we need to-"

 "Ah, I see," Blazefang responded.
 "You just want him to do things for us.
 It's not much different."